WHAT DOES 'AGEING WITHOUT CHILDREN' MEAN?

 Adult children provide help in different ways: for example, low-level support tasks such as accompanying a parent to medical appointments, helping with cleaning and shopping, reminding their parent to take medication.
 Adult children also help with personal care tasks, such as changing dressings to high-level support such as mediating with health and social services, looking after their parent's finances, and even being their part-time or full time carer.

 Our health and care systems do not operate in a way that effectively supports people without family.
 Cuts in public spending on adult social care over recent years means that there has been a reduction in the types of services that provide lower-level support and a rise in the eligibility threshold reducing access to statutory support for many older people unless their needs are deemed critical or substantial.
 At the same time, many voluntary organisations have lost funding for help-at-home services and advocacy services.
 These services, which are particularly crucial for people without family, are under severe financial pressure and are often only funded to deliver advocacy required by law, for example under the Care Act 2014 or independent mental health advocacy.

 Consequently, people ageing without children can be left without support and help at a time when they need it most.

-- Policy and Campaigning: AWwoC raises awareness and understanding of the issues affecting people ageing without children, and advocates for the inclusion of people ageing without children in mainstream discussions on ageing.
+Policy and Campaigning: raising awareness and understanding of the issues affecting people ageing without children, and advocating the inclusion of people ageing without children in mainstream discussions on ageing.

-- Connecting People: AWwoC brings together people ageing without children online through its Facebook group, which has over 1,800 members, and through local groups such as the one in York which meets on a monthly basis with speakers and social events.
+Connecting People: bringing together people ageing without children online through its Facebook group, which has over 1,800 members, and through local groups such as the one in York which meets on a monthly basis with speakers and social events.